 For all years, the RSHE curriculum will be taught as part of the PSHE curriculum.
-For student in Years 10, 11 and 12, the PSHE curriculum consists of weekly timetabled lessons.
+In Years 10, 11 and 12, the PSHE curriculum consists of weekly timetabled lessons.
+For Years 13 and 14 the PSHE curriculum is delivered through PHSE Days during the Autumn and Spring term.
 Lessons are mandatory for all students and attendance is registered.
-Students in Years 13 and 14 have PSHE material delivered as part of the "Next Steps" weekly lessons during the Autumn term.